payload-interop/payload-interop/README.md

 transporting a domain result across the domain layer boundary back to the calling code, typically the user interface layer.

-Futher, the _Domain Payload Object_ is independent of any particular user interface.
+Further, the _Domain Payload Object_ is independent of any particular user interface.
 As part of the domain layer, it should have no knowledge of HTTP or CLI contexts.

+For more usage notes, please refer to [USING.md](./USING.md).

 This project defines only a reading interface, so that any user interface code can know how to get both the result and the status out of the _Domain Payload